Prologue Part 1: Matthias the Guardian Owl

 It had been a good day today.
 The dawn was beautiful and invitingly warm and the morning breeze was refreshing.
 A lone owl had just came back from his morning exercise routine, already feeling pumped to take on another day.
 Landing on a branch, Matthias closed his eyes, reveling in the light breeze and the morning heat.

-His mind went back to last night, back in the owl world, Twilight’s grand kids had finally gotten their titles as Guardians of the Tree.
+His mind went back to last night, back in the owl world, Twilight’s kids had finally gotten their titles as Guardians of the Tree.
 There was a small celebration (only him, the kids’ family and friends and their parents’ friends) and congratulations went all around.
 Bell, Soren’s daughter finally got some owl she loved and had already been sleeping with him in his hollow.
 Matthias smiled, yes today was a good day.

 Suddenly, he heard a soft grumbling.
 Chuckling at the bossiness of his stomach, Matthias decided to comply, leaping off the branch and headed towards the forest.
 It took about a half-hour until he saw his breakfast.
 Homing in on the target, Matthias swooped down and caught the squirrel just when he was jumping from one branch to the other.
 It was a little small, but it would just have to do for now.